FarmData2/FD2-School-Materials/11-OSS1/11-OSS1-Application.md

 1. Read the following source that provides some general advice on how to write a quality pull request:
    - [Writing A Great Pull Request Description](https://www.hackerone.com/blog/writing-great-pull-request-description) by Gonzalo Bañuelos for hackerone.
-2. Push your feature branch to your origin repo.
+2. Push your feature branch to your origin repo on GitHub.
 3. Go to your origin repo on GitHub.
 4. Start the process of creating a PR to the `development` branch in the upstream repository and fill in the following sections of the PR template that is used by the FarmData2 project:
     - **Purpose**: Give a concise high-level description of what the PR is trying to accomplish.
 Focus on the purpose of the PR and avoid discussing implementation details.
     - **Verification Steps**: Give a precise set of steps that the reviewer(s) of your PR can use to manually verify that the proposed changes achieve the purpose.
-    - **Approach**: Describe in words the way that you
+    - **Approach**: Describe in words the cause(s) each of the "Observed Behavior(s)" and explain how you have addressed each of the causes.
+This description and explanation should not be a line-by-line description of the code.
+A competent maintainer will be able to read your code once they know what it is supposed to be doing.
+The goal of this section is to explain the **purpose** of the code changes that you have made and how they address the causes of the bug at a level of abstraction that is above line-by-line descriptions of the code.
+      - As examples, you might find yourself using language similar the following when explaining your approaches:
+        - The method `...` is now called from `...` in order to "...", which ensures that "..." when "...".
+        - The Vue `data` property `...` is set to `...` in the `...` method, which ensures that "..." when "...".
+        - The extra `if` statement was added on line `...`, which ensures that the code that "..." only executes when "...".
+        - Etc.
     - **Testing**: Describe the purpose of each automated test that is added or modified by the PR.
     - **Related Issues**: Link to any issues in the issue tracker that are related to this PR.
 If the PR full addresses an issue include a line with "- Closes #123" or "- Relates to #123" where "123" is replaced by the number of the issue in the issue tracker.
       - These lines will be automatically turned into links to the issue in the issue tracker.